Read more to learn why serious injuries require exceptional legal expertise

 Agreeing who was at fault

 It is not black and white.
-A person can be deemed to be only partially responsible, and this is known as contributory negligence.
+A person can be deemed to be only partially responsible, and this is known as 'contributory negligence'.

-Contributory negligence is the concept where a person is deemed to be only partially responsible for an accident.
-Damages are assessed completely seperatly, and are calculated as if the injured party was entirely blameless.
-This amount is then apportioned according to the percentage of contributory negligence (if any).
+Contributory negligence is the concept where a person contributed to the harm that they suffered in some way.
+Damages are assessed completely separately, and are calculated as if the injured party was entirely blameless.
+The amount is then reduced according to the percentage of contributory negligence (if any).

-For example if damages are calculated at £100,000, and the person was deemed to be 10% at fault towards their accident, they would ultimately receive £90,000 in compensation (90% of £100,000).
+For example if damages are calculated at £100,000, and the injured person was deemed to be 10% responsible, they would ultimately receive £90,000 in compensation (90% of £100,000).